 What is Leverage?

 Leverage refers to the amount of debt a firm uses to finance assets.
 In addition, leverage or liability is also often defined as the amount of debt used to finance or purchase company assets to maximize business profits or return on investment (ROI).
 Companies use the funds from debt to develop and meet business needs.
 That way, the results obtained can be much more excellent than relying solely on their limited capital.

-Leverage is different from the equity in business capital.
+Leverage is different from equity in business capital.
 If liability is debt, then equity is the capital owned by the businessman.
 The two are the opposite of each other.
-By increasing equity, it can reduce the use of liability and vice versa.
+Increasing equity can reduce the use of liability and vice versa.

 The leverage ratio is the ratio of the amount of debt in the company compared to the company’s total assets, which also means the company’s ability to meet its obligations with the number of its assets.
 There are several ratios to measure the leverage formula, namely:

 Debt to Total Asset Ratio

 The ratio of debt to total assets (DAR), commonly called the debt ratio, shows how much of the total assets use debt for shopping.

 DAR = Total Debt : Total Assets